That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Zipline
 - Zombie Awareness
 ### TODO
-- Tinker's x PL x IaF compat
+- Tinker's x PL x IaF compat -> somehow find a way to add the flamed/frosted/lightninged traits?
 - Tinkers: Remove Staffs (Hexcasting already has 'em)
 - Hybrid Aquatic: Remove equippable gear because they conflict with accessories for some reason
 - Small Ships: Missing Ships from BetterNether and BetterEnd and Edified (Hexcasting)